bradietilley/laravel-actions/README.md

 ## Introduction

 Actions are compartmentalised bits of code that perform an...
 Action.
-This is a one-stop shop for how to define your application's actions.
-Actions "should not" be defined as methods in your `Model`, nor should they be in standalone `Job` classess.
-This is where this package comes in.
+This package provides a one-stop shop for how to define your application's actions.
+Many developers believe that actions "should not" be defined as methods in your `Model` (such as `$user->assignDefaultRole()`), nor should they be in standalone `Job` classess (`App\Jobs\Users\AssignDefaultRole`).
+This is where this package comes in to play.

-Actions are built similar to (sync) Jobs.
-There's a dispatcher that dispatches the action synchronously, just like with jobs, and there's also even a Facade to enable faking of the actions, just like with jobs.
+In this package, Actions are built similar to (synchronously dispatched) Jobs.
+Such as there's a dispatcher that dispatches the action synchronously, just like with jobs, and there's also even a Facade to enable faking of the actions, just like with jobs.

-The separation from `Bus` is crucial for sanity in larger projects.
+The separation from `Bus` is crucial for sanity in larger projects where you have a huge amount of jobs and actions.
 Plus it just makes sense.
-Just like how you wouldn't want `Event::fake()` to fake the `Bus`, you wouldn't want `Bus::fake()` to fake your `Action`.
+Just like how you wouldn't want `Event::fake()` to fake the `Bus` classes (jobs), you wouldn't want `Bus::fake()` to fake your `Action` classes.
 Or maybe you do.
 Up to you.
 Either way...

 ## Installation